 As of 2019, CMS has already relaxed the rules around who documents this portion.
 Try to get this done so it contributes to patients getting in and out the clinic faster.

 Patients usually don’t do a great job of remembering the medications they are taking when they are at your office.
-You can use our free patient intake software instead.
+You can use our patient intake software instead.
 In addition to this, you can hire a call center team to get the history / intake data if needed.

 Various consent forms signed by the patient during patient intake

 While we have to deal with documenting patient consents on various items, these can very easily be done by the patient while they are at home as well.

 Understand that not having consent forms directly exposes a practice / healthcare organization to higher risk / liabilities.

 An even bigger item to think of – when you want medical records from the patient’s regular provider, you need consent forms signed for them to release the medical records to you.